 For this report, copper and nickel are the two metals which are especially relevant when identifying metals in water.
 Both have a permissible limit value of 0.5 mg/l of waste water.
 For the sake of completeness, we also show the tin content.
 The limit value here is much higher at 2 mg/l of waste water.

-Copper content of Financial year

-waste water

-(mg Cu/l of waste
+Copper content of waste water (mg Cu/l of waste water)

-water)

-Financial year Nickel content of waste water (mg Ni/l of waste water), as of 2017 only
+Nickel content of waste water (mg Ni/I of waste water), as of 2017 only

-2019 0.15

-2018 0.13

-2017 0.11

-2016 N.A.

-2015 N.A.

 Tin content of waste water (mg Sn/l of waste water)